bignerdranch/upfront/README.md

 # MPlex

-Mplex is an HTTP router built on the stdlib, but uses generics to do some of the type checking for responses.
+Mplex is an HTTP router built on the stdlib, but uses generics to do type checking for responses.

-This is also a bit of a learning exercise, so I'll do my best to document any weird things that come out of using them.
+# TODO's

+- [ ] Write out the readme
+- [ ] Create tests for both functions
+- [ ] Add license for dependencies